 Angola LNG resumes gas production

 Angola LNG resumes gas production this year.
-Production liquefied natural gas (Angola LNG) will also be taken up this year in the factory located in Soyo, northern Zaire province, north of the country.
-The information was made last Thursday (July 9) in Luanda, by the President of Chevron, John Watson, on the way out of the meeting with the Vice President of the Republic, Manuel Vicente.
+The production of liquefied natural gas (Angola LNG) will restart this year in the factory located in Soyo, northern Zaire province in Angola.

-It has the capacity to produce 5.2 million tons per year and store 360,000 m3 liquefied natural gas.
-The resumption of the operation of the facility will represent an economic gain valued at millions of dollars to the government coffers.
+It has the capacity to produce 5.2 million tons per year and to store 360,000 m3 of liquefied natural gas.
+The resumption of the operation will represent an economic gain valued at millions of dollars to the government.
 Angola made its first export of natural gas in June 2013, to Brazil.